HirokiHamaguchi/Initial_Placement_for_Fruchterman-Reingold_Force_Model_with_Coordinate_Newton_Direction/doc/presentation/manuscript.md

 In previous studies, several ways to improve the FR algorithm have been proposed.

-One of the strategies is to directly accelerate the simulation process with the forces, in other words, the optimization process of the energy function.
+One of the strategies is to utilize L-BFGS algorithm, a family of quasi-Newton methods.
-Recent research has accelerated the process in various ways, one of which is to utilize numerical optimization methods.

-L-BFGS algorithm, a family of quasi-Newton methods, is one such approach and is reported to be effective for graph drawing.
+It utilizes the approximated inverse Hessians and is reported to be effective then FR algorithm.
+It can overcome the twist problem to some extent.

+However, it has some limitations.
+Firstly, it also takes $\order{\abs{V}^2}$ per iteration.
-Although this method can overcome the twist problem to some extent, it may fail to achieve the optimal visualization result within a limited number of iterations, such as 50 iterations.
+It may fail to achieve the optimal visualization result within a limited number of iterations.
-Moreover, this method merely treats the problem as a general optimization problem (like this).
+Moreover, this method just treats the problem as a general optimization problem (like this).
-$x_i$ is the position of vertex $i$ and $X$ is the matrix of all vertices.
+$x_i$ is the position of vertex $i$ and $X$ is the matrix of all of these positions.
 Instead of using this matrix, it flattens into a vector, ignoring the inherent graph structure.
-Thus, directly applying the L-BFGS algorithm may not be the optimal strategy.
 In particular, it just starts from a random initial placement.

 So, we aim to further accelerate this optimization process.
-To achieve this, we mainly focus on providing the initial placement.
+To achieve this, we mainly focus on providing a better initial placement.

 ## 8

-As we said, providing initial placement in the pre-processing step is another strategy.
+As we said, providing initial placement is another strategy for graph drawing.
 Indeed, a pre-processing step with Simulated Annealing (SA) is also known to be effective since SA can avoid getting stuck in local optima and leads to a better visualization combined with the FR algorithm.
-It also utilizes the inherent graph structure.
+It fix the placement to a circle placement $Q^circle$ and minimize the objective function (this one) by SA.

-However, this work is restricted to unweighted graphs since the objective function does not include the weight $w_{i,j}$, limited to a simple circle initial placement for this $Q$, inefficient due to it just randomly selecting two vertices and test swapping, and sometimes ignoring the graph's sparsity due to this term $E_2$, which can be a set of $\order{\abs{V}^2}$ edges.
+However, this work is restricted to unweighted graphs since the objective function does not include the weight $w_{i,j}$, limited to a simple circle initial placement for this $Q$, inefficient since it just randomly selecting two vertices and test swapping, and sometimes ignoring the graph's sparsity due to this term $E_2$.

-So, it leaves significant room to improve the effectiveness and extend the applicability.
+So, it leaves significant room to improve the strategy.
-We aim to improve this initial placement stationary to accelerate the subsequent optimization process, and extend the applicability to weighted graphs.
+We aim to improve this to accelerate the subsequent optimization process, and extend the applicability of the idea of the initial placement to weighted, complex, and large-scale graphs.

 ## 9

-In this situation, we propose a new initial placement for the FR force model, as depicted in this figure.
+So, in this situation, we propose a new initial placement for the FR force model, as depicted in this figure.

+When we start from a random initial placement, the FR and L-BFGS algorithms may stagnate at the twisted structure.

-We provide an initial placement (this one) with fewer twists than random placement within a short time, accelerating the subsequent optimization process.
+But, when we provide an initial placement (this one) with fewer twists than random placement within a short time, we can accelerate the subsequent optimization process, achieving a better visualization result.

-We can use both the FR algorithm (this one) and the L-BFGS algorithm (this one) to obtain the final placement.

-Compared to the algorithm from a random initial placement, our proposed method can achieve a better visualization result.

 This is the main contribution of our study.
 From now on, we will explain the details of our proposed method.